99-Knots/PrettyYomitanCards/README.md

 ### Creating the Anki Note Type

+> You can skip this section by simply importing the [demo Deck](https://github.com/99-Knots/PrettyYomitanCards/releases/tag/v1.0.0) and using the note type that comes with it.
+> Continue the setup with the [Configuring Yomitan](#configuring-yomitan) section.

 In the Anki desktop app, under `Tools > Manage Note Types` click `Add`.
 You will be prompted to select an existing type as a base.
 Your choice here doesn't matter as we will be doing quite some customization anyway, so picking `Add:Basic` is fine.
 Give your new note type a name and click `OK`.

 With your new note type selected click on `Fields` and add and delete fields till your card type looks like this: